zimmermannlowbrass/python-p4-adding-react-to-flask/README.md

 Once you've confirmed that the application is running correctly, open up the `client/` directory to explore our JavaScript code.

 ***

+## The Client-Server Model

+In previous lessons, we've discussed the functions of the client and server in web applications: the client handles what goes on in the browser (i.e. the tasks controlled by the user) and the server handles data from the database and hidden tasks that the user doesn't need to or shouldn't see.
+We use this separation of tasks to inform how we structure our applications in development.

+Within our base directory where we initialize Git, we create our basic documentation files like `README.md` and two directories: `client/` and `server/`.
+You may prefer to name them more descriptively, like `chatterbox-client/` and `chatterbox-server/`.
+(Some people find this redundant, others informative.
+Ultimately up to you!)

+Inside of the `client/` directory, you will use Node to create the skeleton for your client-side code and install dependencies.
+In the `server/` directory, you will use Pipenv to install dependencies, then Flask to create your server-side application and database.
+We will explore this in more detail in the next lesson.

+When development servers are run for both sides, the two can communicate over Transmission Control Protocols (TCP) such as HTTP and Websocket.
+Any TCP connection stays active until the two sides are done sending data to one another; in HTTP, the connection ends every time a message is sent.
+This is what we see in using `fetch()`.
+Websocket, another protocol, keeps the connection open until it is explicitly ended by either side- we will learn more about this with `socket.io` later in this module.

+***